Vasi012/ELITE-Luxury-Cars/README.md

 Expected:

-The form dose not submit and an error is displayed to tell the user that a valid email is required and the format it should be in.
+The form dose not submit, and an error is displayed to tell the user that a valid email is required and the format it should be in.

 Website behave as expected, error message was displayed and the form did not submit.